Green Hydrogen As A Key To Carbon Free Economy

 Even after all this hype, green hydrogen’s future use is not yet assured.
 For this energy source to become a major export commodity, storing and transporting hydrogen needs to be resolved.

 For hydrogen to altogether swipe away the carbon-emitting fuels, we’d need to develop the infrastructure required to distribute, store, and employ this energy source effectively.
-The need is also to produce vehicles and ships running on fuel cells converting hydrogen into electricity, and even fuel stations and the ports.
+The need is also to produce vehicles and ships running on fuel cells converting hydrogen into electricity, and even fuel stations and ports.
 Another requirement is to stack up fuel cells or retrofit power plants to use the fuel to electrify the grid directly.
 All of these initiatives require a lot of time and money.

-Recently In the Headlines
+Recently the Headlines

 The following companies have recently been found in the headlines.
 These companies are taking significant steps towards broadening the base of green hydrogen worldwide.
 Some of these initiatives are:

-1. Greenstat is a Bergen-based startup that aims to use green hydrogen, wind, and solar in a way that is comparable to Statoil (giant oil and gas company), which is two-thirds owned by Norway’s government.
+1. Greenstat is a Bergen-based startup that aims to use green hydrogen, wind, and solar in a way that is comparable to Statoil (a giant oil and gas company), which is two-thirds owned by Norway’s government.
 Greenstat has also partnered with Nel Hydrogen, an Oslo-based company manufacturing electrolyzers that employ two competing technologies.

-2. Uniper and the Port of Rotterdam Authority are eagerly looking for possibilities of large-scale green hydrogen production plants at the Maasvlakte area in Rotterdam.
+2. Uniper and the Port of Rotterdam Authority are eagerly looking for possibilities of large-scale green hydrogen production plants in the Maasvlakte area in Rotterdam.
 The plan is to build a hydrogen plant on Uniper’s site by 2025.
 This plant would have a capacity to produce 100 MW of energy that expandable up to 500 MW.

 3. OMV’s 10-megawatt plant is planned to be built in conjunction with Kommunalkredit Austria AG (an infrastructure and energy lender), working with municipalities.
 The plant will cost around 25 million euros ($30.3 million) and is expected to be completed in 2023.